-The first of the shows - a revival of Rice's celebrated production of Brief Encounter - is currently playing at the Empire Cinema.
+The first of the shows – a revival of Rice's celebrated production of Brief Encounter – recently impressed at the Empire Cinema.
 And the second, will open at The Old Vic in September.

 'I named my new company Wise Children after Angela Carter's seminal novel, which is set in South London and is a love letter to theatre,' Rice says.
 She describes how it 'makes total narrative and thrilling sense to start the Wise Children journey at The Old Vic!
 This iconic, independent and proudly innovative theatre has hosted Shakespeare and Variety, music and dance alike for almost 200 years and it is the perfect first home for my company and for our first production.'